scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         other fonts from the same file).
     -   Kanou provides a patch for compressing bitmaps with more than 8 bits of white space to their left.
-    -   Markus Schwarzenberg provides a patch to make fontforge recognize \$cidfamilyname as it should have done.
+    -   Markus Schwarzenberg provides a patch to make websharpstudios recognize \$cidfamilyname as it should have done.
     -   Add the ability to generate fonts which contain both OpenType and Apple Advanced Typography tables (ie. a font that should